willfindlay/adaptivesec-F2020/journal/06-oct-1st.md

 ## Other Project Updates

-No real project updates this time, besides some thoughts I came up with while reading the papers for this week.
+No real project updates this time, besides some project-related thoughts I came up with while reading the papers for this week.
 Project time will grow exponentially starting this weekend.